Y0Coss/docs-fork/pages/public_cloud/compute/create_and_delete_a_user/guide.en-gb.md

 With the OpenStack user created, you can use its credentials to log into the [Horizon interface](/pages/public_cloud/compute/introducing_horizon) by clicking on the link `Horizon`{.action} in the left-hand menu.

-### Change an Openstack user password
+### Change an OpenStack user password

-You can create an OpenStack password once you have logged in to your [OpenStack Horizon](https://horizon.cloud.ovh.net){.external} interface:
+You can create an OpenStack password once you have logged in to your [OpenStack Horizon](https://horizon.cloud.ovh.net) interface:

 ![Horizon login](images/1_H_login_window.png){.thumbnail}